City of Calimesa logo

 Weaknesses

-• INFRASTRUCTURE: Aging systems require significant capital investment
+• INFRASTRUCTURE: Aging water and road systems require significant investment.

 Opportunities